 Hike in the Morning

 April is a gorgeous time of year in Arizona.
 The desert is in full bloom thanks to “monsoon season” in March and everything is green.
 If you are planning a trip to Scottsdale, be sure to add a hike through the desert to your list!
 If you leave between 6am and 8am, you will be in perfect weather.
 By perfect, I mean high 70s and a lovely breeze.
 Things start to heat up around noon, so plan accordingly.
 The most popular hike close to Scottsdale is up Camelback Mountain.
-For this trip, we hiked the Superstition mountains at Jacob’s Crosscut Trail.
+I also recommend staying at an Airbnb at a local neighborhood nearby.
+It is a fraction of the cost of a hotel and most places have a kitchen, too.
+Use this link to book your next Airbnb trip and save $40!
+I stayed in Gilbert and hiked the Superstition mountains at Jacob’s Crosscut Trail.
+Terrific!
 I won’t mention that we got lost on the way back and had three little trooper kids with us.
 That would just be evil.
 No!
 I mean, an adventure.
 Ha ha, we really did have a great time 😉

 Relax at a Spa Getaway